wqking/metapp/doc/benchmark.md

 Note: the sample code in the document is only for demonstration purpose, it's not for compiling.
 There are compile-able code in folder `metapp/tests/benchmark`.
 To build the benchmark, follow the unittests build instruction in root readme.

+Note: the data was revised on Jul.14, 2022.
+The previous data was tested with CPU power set to 96% to avoid overheat.
+After changing it to 100%, the performance data is almost doubled.
+No code improvement, only test environment was changed in the revision.

 <a id="mdtoc_9e7c67a5"></a>
 ## How is performance optimized in metapp